 Pension systems around the world, whether they be social security systems or private sector arrangements, are now under more pressure than ever before.
+Rapid ageing of our population is a fact of life in many countries.
+Yet this is not the only pressure point on our pensions systems.
+Others include:

-Rising life expectancies, increased government debt in many countries, uncertain economic conditions and a global shift to defined contribution (DC) plans mean that we are moving to a new environment.
-This fifth edition of the Melbourne Mercer Global Pension Index presents such research and compares retirement income systems in 20 countries which encompass a diversity of pension policies and practices.
+Within this global environment of change, it is important that we learn together to understand what best practice may look like, both now and into the future.
+This eighth edition of the Melbourne Mercer Global Pension Index presents such research and compares retirement income systems in 27 countries which encompass a diversity of pension policies and practices.